 - Stay in EU countries for less than 6 months, non-EU residents and over 16 years old, non-EU residents without long-term residence permits for EU countries.

 - Spend more than a certain amount of money in the same shop (with TAX FREE sign) on the same day, the minimum amount for the tax refund is different from country to country.
-For example, in France, you should purchase over 175.01 euros to get the tax refund, while in the Netherlands, the minimum amount is 50 euros.
+For example, in France, you need to purchase over 175.01 euros to get the tax refund, while in the Netherlands, the minimum amount is 50 euros.

-* Minimum spend to get tax refund:
+* Minimum amount to spend to get tax refund:

 France: 175.01 € (credit card 12%/cash 10.8%)